SolarDebris/solardebris.github.io/blog_entries/spaceheroes24.md

 ## This is Neat

-This is a basic AES CBC challenge, AES is a symettrical cipher which means that the same key can be used to encrypt and decrypt.
-We're given the key and the 16 characters of the known plaintext, but we don't know the iv.
+This is a basic AES CBC challenge,  We're given the key and the 16 characters of the known plaintext, but we don't know the iv.
 AES CBC requires an IV and a KEY, it encrypts and decrypts in blocks of 16 bytes which is important for this challenge.
 We know that the key is b"3153153153153153" and that the message starts with "Mortimer_McMire:".
 To get the key all we need to know now is the IV.

+### AES CBC
+AES is a symettrical cipher which means that the same key can be used to encrypt and decrypt.
 Here is a simple flow graph of how AES CBC encrypts and decrypts (this might be wrong but is very simplified).

-**Encryption**
+#### Encryption

 > IV ^ KEY ->  AES\_ENCRYPT(KEY, PLAINTEXT) -> CIPHERTEXT

-**Decrytpion**
+#### Decrytpion

 > AES\_DECRYPT(CIPHERTEXT, KEY) -> RESULT ^ IV -> PLAINTEXT